gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

-Abolishing child labour • Safety regulations • Health care insurance • Unemployment insurance • Ending unpaid overtime • Protection from mass layoffs and unfair firings • Anti-harassment policies • Closing the wage gap • Paid sick leave • Paid parental leave • Annual Leave • Pensions • Week-ends • Meal breaks
+Abolishing child labour • Safety regulations • Health care insurance • Unemployment insurance • Ending unpaid overtime • Protection from mass layoffs and unfair firings • Anti-harassment policies • Closing the wage gap • Paid sick leave • Paid parental leave • Annual leave • Pensions • Week-ends • Meal breaks

 In the sections that follow we'll break down some of the specific ways that unions can help workers in the game industry.